baikeshen/CarND-Behavioral-Cloning-P3/writeup_report_bk.md

 Node:

 On my first iteration, I tried [LeNet](http://yann.lecun.com/exdb/lenet/) model and [nVidia Autonomous Car Group](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) model.
 This experiments could be found at [clone.py](clone.py).
-The visualizations I used to create this report could be found at [Visualizations.ipynb](Visualizations.ipynb).
+The visualizations I used to create this report could be found at [BK_Visualizations.ipynb](BK_Visualizations.ipynb).

 #### 2. Submission includes functional code Using the Udacity provided simulator and my drive.py file; the car can be driven autonomously around the track by executing

 ```
-Python drive.py model_nvidia.h5
+Python drive.py model.h5
 ```

 #### 3. Submission code is usable and readable